 To Shug, however, the “major crisis” was “grossly exaggerated,” especially regarding racial implications.

-There were actually more white players in violation of the grooming policy than there were black when it first became an issue.
+For starters, there were actually more white players in violation of the grooming policy than there were black when it first became an issue.
 Shug asked them to shave.
 They said they would.
 It wasn’t a racial thing.

-But when the black basketball players and track guys packed their bags to show a solid front against perceived injustice—Shug, true to his word, had kicked the stubble makers off the team and yanked their scholarships—it certainly started looking like a racial thing, and it started making national headlines.
+But when the black basketball players and track guys packed their bags to show a solid front against perceived injustice — Shug, true to his word, had kicked the stubble makers off the team and yanked their scholarships — it certainly started looking like a racial thing, and it started making national headlines.
 Sports Illustrated.
 Jet Magazine.
 The Chicago Tribune.
 The New York Times.

 The Associated Press ranked it one of the top five national stories the day it broke.
 The Plainsman’s phone rang off the hook with calls from NBC News.

-It hit the fan when basketball star Eddie Johnson was quoted—he later said misquoted—in the Montgomery Advertiser as saying black athletes shouldn’t come to Auburn.
+It hit the fan when basketball star Eddie Johnson was quoted — he later said misquoted — in the Montgomery Advertiser as saying black athletes shouldn’t come to Auburn.